-The fun of Hakuba continues to grow!
+The charm of Hakuba continues to spread!

 In winter, cold air sweeps in from across the Northern Alps, depositing abundant, high-quality powder snow on the magnificent mountain terrain.
 There are still many people who are captivated by Hakuba and move there, or so-called "ski bums."
 Hakuba is also a core inbound tourist destination, alongside Niseko.
 What is it that attracts ski and snowboard fans from all over the world?

-[10 HAKUBA VALLEY Ski Resorts]
+[HAKUBA VALLEY 10 Ski Resorts]

 HAKUBA VALLEY is the collective name for the 10 ski resorts encompassing the Hakuba area (Omachi City, Hakuba Village, and Otari Village).
 With the vision of "aiming to be one of the top 10 snow resorts in the world," the area is creating new value and appeal as a single snow resort.
 How many mountains have you skied on?
 Let's take a look at what kind of ski resorts are connected